Residential phase 15th-30th August 2025. At Bwlch Corog, Dyfi Watershed, Cymru.

 FFS is trying to work in ways which are anti-extractivist; that is, FFS is trying to work in ways that oppose the assumptions of the cultures that have led us to climate change and biodiversity loss, the assumption that you can take without reciprocal obligations.

-FFS is for those disadvantaged by the world-as-it-is to offer their visions of the world-as-it-could-be.
+FfS is for those disadvantaged by the world-as-it-is to offer their visions of the world-as-it-could-be.

 We favour applications from those who don’t easily gain access to filmmaking education, particularly due to financial, class, and care-related barriers.